 With Endometriosis proving to be such an expensive disease to have and handle, I thought I’d look into the economics of Guam.
 The standard household brings home roughly $50,000 per year, although these figures may be skewed by the presence of military jobs and families.
 A friend of mine who lived on Guam said that most non-military families make less than $40,000 per year.
 That means that household makes about $24.00 per hour, assuming they work full-time.
 Keep in mind, though, that Guam has a 13% unemployment rate and 20% of it’s citizens are uninsured.
 The passing of the Affordable Care Act (aka Obamacare) has left Guam in a bit of an insurance tizzy…some of the policies of Obamacare apply to Guam, but not all.
 However, since Guam is considered a US territory Medicare is an option for certain people, although I’ve been told a lot of medical facilities don’t take Medicare in Guam.

 In 2007, an editorial report was published which identified various toxins and chemicals that may be found in Guam’s air, water, and food.
-Many people believe Endo may be caused or aggravated by exposure to certain elements, many of which are identified in this paper…You can read the report here.
+Many people believe Endo may be caused or aggravated by exposure to certain elements, many of which are identified in this paper.

 An article was published in the August 3, 2015, edition of the Pacific Daily News, following the story of Catherine Manlapaz and her Endometriosis journey.
 Her OBGYN, Dr. Thomas Shieh, also offers some insight into Endometriosis.
 It’s exciting to see the media of Guam sharing such stories!

 There are also about a dozen other physicians identified around Guam that treat Endometriosis.
-If you’re in Guam and searching for a physician in your area, please click here.
+If you’re in Guam you can search for a physician.
 All appear to practice out of Tamuning.
 I emailed as many of these physicians as I could hoping to get further information their practices and Endo experience, but realize that they are all so very busy.
 To date, I haven’t received a response.

 Catherine Manlapaz now works at Mantrasana Fitness Studio in Barrigada, furthering her passion of health, diet, and exercise.
 I got in touch with Catherine and she agreed to answer some questions for us.
-If you would like to reach out to her, you can email her at firstname.lastname@example.org.
+If you would like to, you can email her.
 See below for my Q&A with Catherine about her experience with Endometriosis while living in Guam:

 - How long had you been suffering from your symptoms before going to your doctor to be checked out?